 THTR 440 - History of Theatre: Origins to 1800 (4)

 Students examine the development of the physical theatre and of dramatic art from their origins to 1800.
 THTR 440 and THTR 441 do not have to be taken in sequential order.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Two 200-level theatre courses or consent of department chair.